LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 You can use this feature to collect user feedback to understand why users behave the way they do.

 We also provide a customer feedback report to help you analyze the feedback you collect using several categories.
-For example, you can see the user details like email address, country, the comments they submitted, their device type, the feedback date, and the URL they visited.
+For example, you can see the user details, such as their email address, country, the comments they submitted, their device type, the feedback date, and the URL they visited.

 Customer feedback is directly connected to a session recording, so you can replay the session and understand what happened if the customer has left negative feedback.